Fraunhofer-AISEC/cmc/doc/setup-snp.md

 # AMD SEV-SNP Setup

 Describes the setup to run the CMC within AMD SEV-SNP Confidential VMs.
+Currently, QEMU and AWS EC2 VMs are supported.

 ## Prerequisites